 Lastly, in an era of continuous delivery and DevOps, your teams can be absolutely anywhere and this type of information can give you a few clues when it’s time to choose.
 One area really can offer much greater advantages than another at the same cost.
 It’s a way of calling a halt to the West’s fantasies about its own excellence and making rational, properly documented decisions.

-Check out our ranking of countries by IT skills as measured by tests:
+Check out our IT ranking of countries by tech skills as measured by tests:

 If you are looking to outsource your project to a nearshore or offshore destination, hire freelance developers or scale up your in-house teams, get in touch with our consultants.